-PGA WORKS Golf Management University Scholarship Program application is now open and runs through February 7, 2022.
-PGA of America will award fifteen $8,000 scholarships for the 2022-2023 academic year.
+PGA WORKS Golf Management University Scholarship Program application will be available again in December 2023.
+PGA of America will award fifteen $8,000 scholarships for the 2023-2024 academic year.
 For more information and to apply click here.

 Applicants to the PGA WORKS Golf Management University Scholarship Program must be:

 Eligible individuals exclude persons or family members of the PGA of America National Board, staff, or scholarship selection committee.

 The PGA WORKS Fellowship is one of the flagship programs of PGA REACH.
 The PGA WORKS Fellowship aspires to be the most valuable entry-level employment opportunity for individuals from diverse backgrounds to garner experience in all facets of the golf industry.

 The PGA WORKS Fellowship provides the opportunity for a one-year, paid immersion in the Michigan PGA Foundation operations.
 This entry-level employment experience offers a taste of what a career in the golf industry can provide.